psaylor/spoke/README.md

 ```

 # Spoke
 Spoke is a framework for building interactive speech-enabled web applications.
-It leverages modern web technologies such as the Web Audio APIs, WebSockets, and Node.js to provide a standardized and streamlined way to build website demos featuring one's own spoken language technologies on the backend.
+It leverages modern web technologies such as the [Node.js][node], [Web Audio APIs][web-audio], and [socket.io] ([WebSockets]), and  to provide a standardized and streamlined way to build website demos featuring one's own spoken language technologies on the backend.

-Though Spoke was designed with the needs of the MIT Spoken Language Systems group in mind, it could easily be adopted by other researchers and developers hoping to incorporate their own speech technologies into functional websites.
+Though Spoke was designed with the needs of the [MIT Spoken Language Systems group][sls] in mind, it could easily be adopted by other researchers and developers hoping to incorporate their own speech technologies into functional websites.

 Spoke consists of two components (each their own project with github repo) that should be used in conjunction to build web applications: